WheteThunger/BoomboxDurability/README.md

 - Allows customizing decay damage that deployable boomboxes take while playing

+Note: This plugin does not affect portable boomboxes.
+For those, you can use [Never Wear](https://umod.org/plugins/never-wear) with the `fun.boomboxportable` item to the config.

 ## Permission

 The following permissions come with this plugin's **default configuration**.
 Granting one to a player determines the decay rate of boomboxes they deploy, overriding the default.